jatinsharrma/web-crawler/README.md

-Note : For now Live Score option don't work because no live match to test that.
+Note : For now Live Score option is very basic, because no live match to test advance.